 Paint ‘in the moment’, simply see what would happen if…, if you did this and then that.

 That does not necessarily mean being careless, it means interpreting how you feel, what you are thinking, at a particular moment.

 Abstract expressionists feared the label decorative, as they didn’t want to paint anything recognisable.
 They also used big brushes, to avoid detail.

 By the end of the art class, the art ‘thing’ is done, but it isn’t quite right — the door is a bit wonky, the trees not quite the right shade of green, the skin a bit too mauve, whatever.
 Certainly not what was asked for or expected by the ‘teacher’.

 Perhaps we try to have creative days and go to art galleries, roaming around murmuring about different works, while feeling that there must be something more to art than this.
 We see the students with their sketch pads copying some piece of art, but why?
 What has that go to do with artistic expression?
 Do I need formal qualifications from an art school to be an artist, we ask?
-Studies show that people spend perhaps 20 seconds looking at a painting, half of that time spent reading the label!
+Studies show that people spend less than 15 seconds looking at a painting, half of that time spent reading the label!

 We may subscribe to an ‘art’ magazine, which arrives with breathless articles on how to paint the sky, getting the grass to look like grass; we wonder if we have the courage to enter next month’s competition.
 We go the art store and buy another colour of paint to try.
 We may have a box full of colours yet remain afraid of colour.
 We own every size of brush and carry our paints around in a pickup truck.

 Time really doesn’t exist.
 Think of the different stages of a plant/flower by combining its growth in some imaginative way.

 Thinking like this led Picasso to Cubism via Einstein’s theory of relativity.